CamilCar/jb-wildlife-photos/README.md

 ### Content
 - For mockup, 'moqups.com' was used.
 This page offered 400 objects for free, it's easy to use and learn, and offers great tools for project planning.
 For future projects I would concider purchase upgraded plan to not have any limitations.
 - All photos used on this page is by photographer Joris Bomert with his permission.
+- https://ui.dev/amiresponsive used to generate the media query image at the top of this readme.